armbian/documentation/docs/Developer-Guide_Build-Options.md

 ./compile.sh targets
 ```

-# Build options  (DEPRECATED)
+# Build options

-:warning: DO NOT USE!
-Obsolete documentation, new documentation in progress..

 These parameters are meant to be applied to the `./compile.sh` command.
 They are **all** optional.
 They can also be added to your [build configuration file](/Developer-Guide_Build-Preparation/#providing-build-configuration) to save time.
 Default values are marked **bold** if applicable.

 ## Main options

+- **NETWORKING_STACK** ( string )
+    - network-manager
+    - systemd-networkd
+    - none (to not-add any networking extensions)

+Installs desired networking stack.
+Is parameter is undefined, it sets `systemd-netoworkd` for minimal images (MINIMAL=yes) and `network-manager` for the rest.
+Time syncrhonisation is also changed, chrony is installed with network-manager, while systemd-timesyncd is used with systemd-networkd.
+In both cases we control network settings with **Netplan**.

+# Build options below needs to be-retested and added above (COULD BE DEPRECATED)

+:warning: DO NOT USE!
+Obsolete documentation, new documentation in progress..

 - **BUILD_ONLY** (comma-separated list): defines what artifacts should be built.
 Default value is empty string - will build all artifacts.
 Changing this option can be useful to build partial artifacts only.
     - u-boot: build U-Boot